FAQ: Frequently Asked Questions

 Q: If I am accepted can I defer matriculation?

 A: One or two year deferrals are approved on an individual basis.
 Deferrals are typically granted for experiences that will result in self-improvement and personal growth.
 An example of this is working with the Peace Corps or Teach for America.
-Once you have been granted a deferral, no new academic requirements will be imposed (i.e. you will not be required to retake your MCAT if it is more than 3 years old).
+Once you have been granted a deferral, no new academic requirements will be imposed (i.e. you will not be required to retake your MCAT ).

 Q: Is there a fee for applying to UF COM?